alexfigliolia/react-galena/README.md

 }
 ```

-Simply create your functions, mutate your state in-place, and import the functions for use in your React Components:
+Using this pattern, you can simply create your state mutations then import them for use in your React Components and business logic:

 ```tsx
 import { transitionRoute } from "./NavigationMutations";